adampdxdotcom/subfloor/README.md

     Open your web browser and navigate to:
     **[http://localhost:5173](http://localhost:5173)**

-The application should be fully functional.
-The database will be initialized automatically from the `schema.sql` file.
+    The application will launch a "Zero-Config" setup wizard on the first run to help you create your Admin account and configure your company details.

 ---

 ## Roadmap

-While the core functionality is robust, there are several features planned for future development:

-- [ ] **Editing & Deleting:** Add the ability to edit and delete Material Orders.
-- [ ] **File Uploads:** Implement file uploads for "Signed Paperwork" on the Job Details page.
-- [ ] **Advanced Business Logic:**
+- [ ] **Push Notifications:** Native mobile push notifications for job assignments.
-    -   UI warnings for Material ETA vs. Job Start Date conflicts.
-    -   Drag-and-drop rescheduling on the calendar.
-- [ ] **Authentication & Users:** Implement a full multi-user system with login and permissions.
+- [ ] **QuickBooks Integration:** Two-way sync for Invoices and Payments.

-See the open issues for a full list of proposed features (and known issues).
+- [ ] **Interactive Maps:** Route planning view for daily installer manifests.
+- [ ] **Customer Portal:** A read-only link for customers to view their job status and photos.

 ---

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

----